 Read more

-...over 10 years and developed curriculum and lesson plans for my students.
+...and developed curriculum and lesson plans for my students.
 This required me to work with the classroom teacher to develop the individual goals of each student.
 I also worked with English as Second language students.
 I love History because no matter how much you look into the past there is always something more to find and discover.
 Learning history also provides a different point of view to look at the past with.
-English...
+English is fascinating...

 Read more

-...at Queens College majoring in Urban Studies.
+I am a senior at Queens College majoring in Urban Studies.
 I am writing a thesis on South Asians living in New York City.
 I have spent the last two semesters mentoring kids from a local shelter every Saturday during the school year.
 My specialties are SAT prep, SHSAT Prep, English and Social Studies.
 As a tutor, I am persistent and creative in my teaching techniques.
-I will explore every option to teach students the material.
+I will explore every option to teach students the...

 Read more

-...to kindness and helping others.
+...drive to become a better person includes a desire to leave the world a better place than I found it.
+I do this through holding myself to high standards when it comes to kindness and helping others.
 I invite others to grow with me as I use the knowledge and skills I picked up in my studies, and during my experience as an educator.
-I have experience as a head classroom teacher, an assistant teacher and a tutor.
-My formal professional experience has been in grades one through high school, both in the states and in China.
-I have also tutored students from toddlers through the graduate...
+I have experience as a head classroom teacher, an assistant teacher and...

 Read more

-Our interview process, stringent qualifications, and background screening ensure that only the best HSPT Reading tutors in Carol Stream, IL work with Varsity Tutors.
+Our interview process, stringent qualifications, and background screening ensure that only the best HSPT Reading tutors in Salem, CT work with Varsity Tutors.
 To assure a successful experience, you're paired with one of these qualified tutors by an expert director - and we stand behind that match with our money-back guarantee.

 Receive personally tailored HSPT Reading lessons from exceptional tutors in a one-on-one setting.
 We help you connect with the best tutor for your particular needs while offering flexible scheduling to fit your busy life.